mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

-> The best reaction to “this is confusing, where are the docs” is to rewrite the feature to make it less confusing, not write more docs.
+> The best reaction to "this is confusing, where are the docs" is to rewrite the feature to make it less confusing, not write more docs.

 *Jeff Atwood*